-We have audited the individual and consolidated financial statements of Ferroport Logística Comercial Exportadora S.A. ("the Company"), - which comprise the balance sheets as of December 31, 2022, and the related statements of income, comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and the related notes to the financial statements, including significant accounting policies and other explanatory information.
+We have audited the individual and consolidated financial statements of Ferroport Logística Comercial Exportadora S.A. ("the Company"), which comprise the balance sheet as of December 31, 2023, the related statements of income, comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and the related notes to the financial statements, including material accounting policies and other explanatory information.

-In our opinion, the accompanying individual and consolidated financial statements present fairly, in all material respects, the financial position of the Company, as of December 31, 2022, and the results of its operations and its cash flows for the year then ended in accordance with accounting practices adopted in Brazil.
+In our opinion, the accompanying individual and consolidated financial statements present fairly, in all material respects, the individual and consolidated financial position of the Company, as at December 31, 2023, and of its individual and consolidated financial performance and its individual and consolidated cash flows for the year then ended in accordance with accounting practices adopted in Brazil.